quangv/docs/src/doc/faq/debugger.rst

 2. Plugins included in the debugger: Monaca Debugger contains all core Cordova plugins.
 Custom build debugger will contain the plugins user submitted from Cordova Plugins configuration page.

 3. USB debugging support (iOS Only): For iOS devices, USB debugging can be only enabled when the app is debug built.
 Therefore, you cannot do USB debugging on Monaca Debugger downloaded from App Store.
-For more details, please see :doc:`../manual/debugger/installation/debugger_ios`.
+For more details, please see :ref:`debugger_on_ios`.

 .. _faq06~014: